chef/chef-oss-practices/policies/project-setup.md

 ### .github/CODEOWNERS

-The GitHub codeowners file is used to auto-assign reviewers to a project.
+The GitHub CODEOWNERS file is used to auto-assign reviewers to a project.
 Properly routing new pull requests to the appropriate humans decreases the time it takes to get code reviewed and merged.
 It also reduces the number of lost pull requests, which helps us engage new contributors and retain them for the future.
-CODEOWNERS can be set up to assign ownership of certain directories or files to particular teams or individuals.
-For example, changes to files under `readme/docs` can automatically assign the docs team for review.
+CODEOWNERS can be configured to assign ownership of certain directories or files to particular teams or individuals.
+For example, changes to files under `readme/docs` can automatically assign the project's docs team for review.

 ### .github/ISSUE_TEMPLATE.md

 Issue templates ensure that issues are filed with all the necessary information to make them actionable.
-GitHub allows you to define multiple templates for different types of issues (bug, proposal, etc.).
+GitHub allows you to define multiple templates for different types of issues (*e.g.*, bug, proposal, etc.).

 ### .github/PULL_REQUEST_TEMPLATE.md

 Pull Request templates ensure that the users have followed all the necessary steps before submitting a PR.
-They also give us one last chance to point users to our contributing guides so we can ensure a good experience for first time contributors.
+They also give us one last chance to point users to our contributing guides so we can ensure a good experience for first-time contributors.

 ## Other Recommendations